-In this webinar, presenter Julie Assel, GPC starts at the surface and then takes a deep dive into effective strategies for conveying problems and needs in grant proposals.
-We talk about data sources; proposal-writing tones and formats for presenting data; appropriate uses of visuals to highlight data; the challenges of presenting data in online applications; and community needs assessments.
-Julie also talks about how to appeal to the heart of the grant review without providing a long, detailed, client story and the importance of the connection between the need section and the program and evaluation sections of your proposal.
+In this webinar, presenter Julie Assel, GPC, and Jennifer Murphy, GPC, start at the surface and then take a deep dive into effective strategies for conveying problems and needs in grant proposals.
+They will talk about data sources; proposal-writing tones and formats for presenting data; appropriate uses of visuals to highlight data; the challenges of presenting data in online applications; and community needs assessments.
+They will also talk about how to appeal to the heart of the grant review without providing a long, detailed, client story and the importance of the connection between the need section and the program and evaluation sections of your proposal.

 What You’ll Learn:

 - Why it is important to include data in your grant proposals

 - Specific places to go for data connected to topics, including poverty, hunger, homelessness, health, and more.

 - How to put convey your data into your online applications, considering unique challenges of online formats